Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

 \subsection{Preliminaries \& Definitions}

-\paragraph*{Graph Definitions} Initially, we are given a graph $G(V,E)$, with node set $V$ and edge set $E$, which serves as the base graph.
-In each round $i$, the adversary chooses some (possibly empty) subset of edges $E'$ from $G$ to remove for that round such that the graph $G_i(V,E \setminus E')$ is still connected.
+\paragraph*{Graph Definitions} Initially, we are given a graph $G(V,E)$, with node set $V$ and edge set $E$, which serves as the underlying graph.
+In each round $i \geq 1$, the adversary chooses some (possibly empty) subset of edges $E'$ from $G$ to remove for that round such that the graph $G_i(V,E \setminus E')$ is still connected.
+The set of all such graphs $G_i$, $i \geq 1$, is said to be the dynamic network $\mathcal{G}$.